 Start your research journey here!

-Doing research is a key activity of the History Fair: the sources found will help build knowledge and provide the sources for analysis and for the final product.
-Great sources makes history come alive!
+Doing research is a key activity of the History Fair.
+The sources found will help build knowledge, provide the images, text, and audio-visual evidence to develop an argument, and make the final project come alive.

-Every History Fair project will need to have an annotated bibliography that is based on the research completed so take good notes and record all the citation information while doing research.
+Every History Fair project must have an annotated bibliography that is based on the research completed, so take good notes and record all the citation information while doing research.
 Take notes using your own words, but if you are directly taking from the source remember to use quotations marks to avoid plagiarism.

 Research with Secondary Sources